chwilliamson/Vizregress/readme.md

 Contains tests for *Williamson.VDD* using NUnit.

 ##Williamson.BDD.Examples
-Contains example selenium tests using the WebDriver to assert DOM properties.
+Contains example Selenium tests using the WebDriver to assert DOM properties.
 It also takes screenshots and compares with some base embedded resources.

 I have used SpecFlow to create features so you'll need to download the SpecFlow with NUnit extension to run them.

 Take this project and modify, make your own and grow :)  It's mean't to be your starting point.

+##Williamson.BDD.Examples.Tests
+Contains tests for *Williamson.BDD.Examples* using NUnit

+##Williamson.Example.Web
+A SelfHosted web example used by the selenium tests.

 ##Stuff to know